makersacademy/takeaway-challenge/README.md

 ## Aproach
 * 4 Classes: Menu, Order, Text & Takeaway
-* User interacts with the Takeaway Class which forwards methods on to Menu & Order
+* User interacts with the Takeaway Class which forwards methods on to Menu, Order & Text

 ## Features